Pandurang Pissurlekar: Career

 Pissurlencar developed a keen interest in archival research and obtained permission from the Portuguese authorities to access historical records preserved in the Secretariat archives since 1919.
 In recognition of his expertise, he was appointed in 1931 as the Chief of the General and Historical Archives of Portuguese India.

 Though the Portuguese authorities initially favoured him, his loyalty to them conflicted with his allegiance to Goa and India.
 When Portugal took the "Right of Passage" case to the International Court of Justice at The Hague, Pissurlencar diplomatically refused to support the Portuguese side.

 Contributions to history and archival work

 Pissurlencar is credited with systematically organizing the Goa State Archives and making rare documents available to scholars.
 He worked on the restoration and preservation of rare documents, and published a guide to this collection.

 As he worked on the restoration of these documents, he slowly began his own research.
-He published articles in O Oriente Portuguese and in oHeraldo.
+He published articles in O Oriente Portuguese and in O Heraldo.
 His published books include Regimentos das Fortalezas da India (1951), Agentes da Diplomacia Portuguesa na India (1952) and Assentos do Conselho do Estado (1953–57).

 He was also a scholar of Maratha history, publishing several articles in the Boletim do Instituto Vasco da Gama, the publication of the Institute Vasco da Gama.
 His research was well regarded among historians, and he received praise for his work.